SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   boundaries.
 Frame planes enforce their contiguous single-span invariant before allocation; palette, transform, film-grain, super-resolution, color-conversion, and alpha workspaces remain bounded and allocator owned.
 No per-block managed allocation remains in reconstruction.
+- [x] Block reconstruction now uses one exact-size signed-short owner for inverse quantization, inverse transform, compound prediction, convolution, and chroma-from-luma scratch.
+Even-length slices provide the integer workspaces without another rent.
+Monochrome reserves no chroma coefficients, and 4:2:0, 4:2:2, and 4:4:4 reserve two symmetric chroma planes at their coded subsampling.
+This replaces three constructor rents and their catch-all rollback path; exact allocation length, coefficient span length, and exactly-once return pass for all four layouts, with 549 adjacent reconstruction tests passing direct net11 VSTest in Release.
 - [x] Valid unsupported tile-list syntax is rejected explicitly.
 Reserved and metadata OBUs are consumed only after bounded framing and trailing-bit validation.
 Eight-, ten-, and twelve-bit reconstruction, presentation, alpha, restoration, and film-grain paths retain native precision.